sseyyeda/GPUsCode/README.md

 Welcome to the `GPUsCode` repository!
 This repository contains a collection of CUDA programs and examples for exploring various GPU programming techniques.
 Each subfolder in this repository features different CUDA code, demonstrating various concepts and use cases of GPU programming.

-## Repository Structure

-The repository is organized into subfolders, each containing a different CUDA project or example.
-Here is a brief overview of the structure:

-- `HelloWorld/`: Contains a simple CUDA program that prints "helloworld" from both the CPU and GPU, and benchmarks their performance.

 ## Purpose

 The purpose of this repository is to: